annashipman/mac_setup/README.md

 Notes:

-VirtualBox will require approval and re-running of the script [because it installs a kernel extension](https://developer.apple.com/library/content/technotes/tn2459/_index.html).

 You will need to log out and back in to see some of the Mac settings change.

 ## Manual steps after `suited`